Rocket-City-Curling-Club/timer/README.md

 - `num_stones`: Total number of stones per end, default 16.
 Primarily modified for doubles.
 - `total_ends`: Number of ends to include in progress bar, default 8.
 - `progress_update_percentage`: Percentage difference between progress bar re-renders, default 5.
+- `elapsed_min_out_file`: If provided, a file containing elapsed minutes will be generated.
+Useful in case of (e.g power) failure.

 If a configuration option is not present in the configuration file, the default value will be used.
 Sample configs are provided in `./configs/`